runtimeverification/rdao-smc/README.md

 ## Getting Help

-For inquiries or to report problems, feel free to drop me an email.
+For inquiries or to report problems, feel free to report github issues or to contact us.